gatnalysing/zigbee-mqtt-python/InstallingRPIos/clonewares.md

    ```
    sudo systemctl restart wg-quick@wg0
    ```
-4. run `npm start` for the first time
+4. Run `npm start` for the first time*

    _*with ConBeeII USB plugged in_

-5. close it:
+6. Close it:
    `ctrl`+`C`
-6. enable zigbee2mqtt as a service:
+7. Enable zigbee2mqtt as a service:
    ```
    sudo systemctl enable zigbee2mqtt
    ```
-7. start the service:
+8. Start the service:
    ```
    sudo systemctl start zigbee2mqtt
    ```
-8. Check the status of the service:
+9. Check the status of the service:
    ```
    systemctl status zigbee2mqtt.service
    ```